fishjam-cloud/documentation/docs/api/reference.md

 The HTTP POST to the `webhookUrl` uses "application/x-protobuf" content type.
 The body is binary data, that represents encoded `ServerMessage`.

+Setting `batchWebhookNotifications` to `true` in the `RoomConfig` is recommended.
+Fishjam then coalesces several notifications into one POST: the body is still a single `ServerMessage`, but its `notification_batch` field holds a `NotificationBatch`, which carries the individual notifications as a repeated list of `ServerMessage`s (see `server_notifications.proto`).
+This delivers notifications faster and with fewer requests.
+The SDK decoders (`decodeServerNotifications` / `decode_server_notifications`) unwrap the batch for you, returning the notifications as a flat list — so a single notification and a batch are handled the same way.

 For more information see also [server setup documentation](../how-to/backend/server-setup#webhooks)

 #### Websocket